barryclark/jekyll-now/_posts/2022-01-21-safe-releases.md

 First and foremost, we'll want to create a new `email` column on the `user_details` table.
 Stopping here would mean no data in the new column and nothing for our code to use.

-To ensure data is fully synched by the time the second release comes along, we'll want two things:
+To ensure data is fully synced by the time the second release comes along, we'll want two things:
  * Modify any code that previously set `email` on the `user` table to also update the `user_details` table.
 By updating both, we will make sure that any updates after our population scripts are reflected in the second table.
- * An asynchronous task to backpopulate emails in the new table.
+ * An asynchronous task to back-populate emails in the new table.
 Based on our additional considerations, we should not be populating large amounts of data in the migration itself.
 So a typical approach here would be to ship a rake task or other script that can be run on the server once the release goes out.

 Once this release is deployed, we can execute our data population task/script.
 Since it lives outside of a migration, we can handle any long-running tasks by splitting work up or putting it in a background queue.
-Once the data population is done, we are done with the first release and our DB is in a state where it is ready to receive calls from new code
+Once the data population is done, we are done with the first release and our DB is in a state where it is ready to receive calls from the new code.

 ### Release 2 - Updates to the application code